 Political Theory: the Graduate Level

-The department encourages all graduate students to acquire familiarity with the classic works of political thought and to reflect on the intellectual linkages between theory and the other subfields of the discipline.
-To this end, all students are required to take a core course in political theory.
+The department encourages all graduate students to recognize that normative questions and concerns are central to the study of politics.
+We encourage all students to engage with normative work related to their fields of study, to think carefully about the normative and conceptual elements of their own work, and to reflect on the intellectual linkages between theory and the other subfields of the discipline.
+To this end, all graduate students are required to take a core course in political theory (PS 2040) in the spring of the first year.